 When I arrived at the airport there was an ambulance there, ready to take me to the hospital.
 I had to do some fancy talking to get out of that requirement but in the end, they got it that I knew what was going on and were ok with me signing away my right to assistance.
 Phew!
 Dodged a bullet on that one.

 In the end everyone was nice and no one shamed me for using up resources.
 I talked to some nice people and waited because Allen was going to give me a ride to Etna.
-The sherif was in radio contact with Allen and he told her he would try to bring my gear when the helicopter returned to fetch him.
+The sheriff was in radio contact with Allen and he told her he would try to bring my gear out when the helicopter returned to fetch him.

 Isn’t that amazing?
 And he did, there by saving me tons of money and also not littering the wilderness.
 Wow.

-The folks there told me that the storm which had dumped so much snow in the high country was much bigger than predicted and was a surprise for this late in the season.
+The folks at the airport told me that the storm which had dumped so much snow in the high country was much bigger than predicted and was a surprise for this late in the season.
 Which was a relief since I thought I’d researched the area pretty well before hand.
 But Mo Nature will have her way, regardless of what I want or think should happen.
 One thing is certain, my hiking season in big country like that is definitely after mid-June or later.
 I’m just a fair weather backpacker.
 Which works for me.